Sherina Ebrahim, Chair

-Ali Ajundi currently works as a Syria Projects and Advocacy Officer at Oxfam America, where he contributes to the organization’s advocacy work about the ongoing Syrian humanitarian crisis and networking with Syrian diaspora organizations in the United States.
-Ali has participated in many panel discussions and events about the crisis including at Harvard University, MIT, UMASS Boston, Tufts University, Microsoft and more.
+Ali Aljundi currently works as a Syria Projects and Advocacy Officer at Oxfam America, where he contributes to the organization’s advocacy work about the ongoing Syrian humanitarian crisis and networking with Syrian diaspora organizations in the United States.
+Ali has participated in many panel discussions and events about the crisis including at Harvard University, MIT, UMass Boston, Tufts University, Microsoft, and more.

 Ali holds a Master’s Degree in Sustainable International Development from Brandeis University and a Bachelor’s Degree in Economics from Damascus University.

 Shaiza Damji is a Principal and Managing Director of 360 Degree Hotel Group, headquartered outside of Seattle, Washington.
 She previously worked as an Associate Attorney at Cleary, Gottlieb, Steen & Hamilton in New York.

 She serves on the Board of Trustees of the University of Washington – Northwest Hospital and Medical Center and is Board Member Emeritus of the Institute of Flight.
 She is a former chairperson of the Washington Lodging Association and currently serves on Marriott’s Franchisee Advisory Council.
 She has served as a Member of Communications and Publications for the Ismaili Council for the United States and as a Member for Scholarships for the Aga Khan Education Board for the USA.
 She was an International Development Management Fellow of the Aga Khan Foundation Canada for one year, placed with an NGO in Gujarat, India.

 Shaiza holds a Bachelor’s degree in History from Yale University and a JD degree from Harvard Law School.
 She lives in Bellevue, Washington, with her husband and two sons.